thesofproject/sof-docs/developer_guides/rimage/extended_manifest.rst

 .. _extended_manifest:

-Extended manifest
+Extended Manifest
 #################

-Extended manifest is a place to store build time known firmware metadata, for example firmware version or used compiler description.
-Given information is read on host side before firmware startup, what is especially important for ABI compatibility check.
+The extended manifest is a place to store build-time known firmware metadata such as the firmware version or a used compiler description.
+Given that information is read on the host side before firmware startup, this is especially important for ABI compatibility checks.
-This part of output binary is located as a first structure in binary file and it is skipped in DSP loading routine, so attached information does not affect DSP memory.
+This part of the output binary is located as a first structure in the binary file and it is skipped in the DSP loading routine; so, the attached information does not affect DSP memory.

 Build flow